pnadolny13/100-days-of-code/log.md

 **Thoughts** I should make a resume static website with all of the my deployed apps linked.
 I can practice with HTML.

 **Link(s) to work:** https://github.com/pnadolny13/HTML_Practice/commits/master

+### Day 27: February 08, 2018

+**Today's Progress**: I continued HTML/CSS code academy stuff.
+I created an html page with a table and made some custom CSS for it.

+**Thoughts** Knowing more about HTML/CSS makes me want to go update the budget app so it is better.
+It will be much easier to customize once i understand how the templates are working.

+**Link(s) to work:** https://github.com/pnadolny13/HTML_Practice/commit/79198728a8c69dac055c027bc8540275c9de1a3e